craftercms/docs/source/system-administrators/upgrade/upgrading-in-context-editing.rst

-For example, ``By <span>${contentModel.authorName_s}</span>`` is correct since the interpolated value is alone in its container tag, as opposed to ``<span>By ${contentModel.authorName_s}</span>``, where there's a piece of text is inside the same element as the interpolation.
+For example, ``By <span>${contentModel.authorName_s}</span>`` is correct since the interpolated value is alone in its container tag, as opposed to ``<span>By ${contentModel.authorName_s}</span>``, where there's a piece of text inside the same element as the interpolation.

 Once you've located the interpolations and made sure each expression is alone in its element, replace the plain-html tag with a CrafterCMS macro.

 For example ``<span>${contentModel.authorName_s}</span>`` would become ``<@crafter.span>${contentModel.authorName_s}</@crafter.span>``.
-In addition to converting the plain tag to a macro, you most specify some additional metadata depending on the portion of the model that you're working with.
+In addition to converting the plain tag to a macro, you must specify some additional metadata depending on the portion of the model that you're working with.
 Typically, interpolations refer to a field of the model, which is the missing piece of metadata on the latter example.
 Add the ``$field`` attribute to your model with the value being the field id of what you're printing.